Photo Collection

 Our photographic collection invaluably represents Lesbian lives and Lesbian herstory—mostly, but not exclusively, focusing on the twentieth century.

 In 1979, the Archives officially put out a call to gather images to “end the legacy of lost faces.”
-Since then, the collection has been growing and growing: it includes about 12,000 images, including portraits, self-portraits, snapshots, high-end prints, negatives, slides, photo albums, scrapbooks, documentary photography, contact sheets and postcards.
-Much of the photographic materials came to us from donors who wanted their images saved and their lives remembered.
-The collection also features the work of photographers and artists, both locally and internationally renowned, for whom the Archives has been instrumental to support and inspire their vision.
-The diversity of backgrounds and materials makes this collection unique and a vital source to tap into Lesbian visual narratives.
+Since then, the collection has been growing and growing: it includes thousands of images, including portraits, self-portraits, snapshots, high-end prints, negatives, slides, photo albums, scrapbooks, documentary photography, contact sheets and postcards.
+Much of the photographic material came to us from donors who wanted their images saved and their lives remembered.
+The collection also features the work of both locally and internationally renowned photographers and artists, such as Tee Corinne and Morgan Gwenwald, for whom the Archives has been instrumental to support and inspire their vision.
+Our albums and binders usually contain the work of a specific photographer or personal photos documenting the people and events in a particular Lesbian’s life.
+In addition, some of the binders hold slides of artists’ work.
+The diversity of backgrounds and materials makes this collection unique and a vital source of Lesbian visual narratives.